 The NativeScript blog is your source for timely and interesting news about NativeScript.
 If you would like to guest post on our blog, please tweet us @NativeScript.

-The best links, training, plugin, snacks and Stack Overflow Q&A from the past week in the NativeScript community.
+The latest links, posts and updates from the NativeScript community.

 (expect a newsletter every 4-8 weeks)

 Ready to try NativeScript?
 Build your first cross-platform mobile app with our free and open source framework.